DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * Russian
 * Spanish

-Teaching English is not classed as an eligible subject for the IRP
+Teaching English is not classed as an eligible subject for the IRP.

 You will not be eligible if you are:

 * employed by a recruitment agency – an agency can find you a job in a school, but your contract must be with the school and your salary must be paid directly to you by the school, not by the recruitment agency

-* teaching in Scotland, Wales or Northern Ireland
+* teaching in Wales, Scotland or Northern Ireland

 * a UK citizen, including citizens of Wales, Scotland and Northern Ireland